lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 name and the value of the map will be a list of the grades.
 We are using a list in order to be able to add more and more grades in the future.
 To calculate the average grade for each student, we created a function.

+Lab 06 - Product Shop
+-

+The problem is solved by using a nested Map into the main map.
+Keep track of the store, and the products in each store and each products' prices.
+For the main map we need to order the stores in lexicographic order which makes use for TreeMap.
+For the inside Map with the products and prices in each store, we need to keep in order of inserting the products which will use LinkedHashMap for it.